Last updated on January 23rd, 2023 at 11:47 am

 - no disassembly is needed for the folding

-- perfect for the secondary crib, grandparents or holiday house
+- perfect for the secondary crib in grandparents, or holiday house

-- Dream On Me full-size portable folding crib
+- two of the best full-size folding cribs are Babyletto Maki and Dream On Me full-size folding crib

-- doesn’t have a bulky design, that it fits trough room doors
+- it doesn’t have a bulky design, that it can fit trough room doors

 - easy moving around the house